PM-Notes/How-To-Github/README.md

 ```
 ## Change to the new repository folder

-At this stage there is the folder, the .git folder and the README.md.
-But we have successfully cloned the repo :smile:
+So now we have our repository folder, and inside the .git folder and the README.md.
+We have successfully cloned the repo :clap:

 ```
 scripts|master⚡ ⇒ cd How-To-Github